18 Top PE Activities for Dynamic Physical Education Classes

 Key Benefits

-• Teamwork and Cooperation: Students learn to work together, developing social and cooperative skills that are essential beyond the PE class.
+Teamwork and Cooperation: Students practice the social and collaborative skills that extend well beyond the gym.

 Small Group Game 1: Pin Ball